swannodette/swannodette.github.com/_posts/2013-06-10-porting-notchs-minecraft-demo-to-clojurescript.md

 ClojureScript compiler generates without the help of Google Cloure you should find the advanced compiled code
 [shocking small](/assets/js/chambered.js).
 That's right, *400* lines
-of generated code.
-200 of those are unnecessary and will disappear when ClojureScript gets real keywords instead of piggy-backing on JavaScript strings.
+of generated code (200 of those are unnecessary and will disappear when ClojureScript gets real keywords instead of piggy-backing on JavaScript strings).

 This seems like powerful voodoo!
-But it really isn't, Google Closure is just really, really good.
-I've only employed the ClojureScript operations that map directly to fast JavaScript constructs.
+It really isn't, Google Closure dead code elimination is just really, really good and I've only employed the ClojureScript operations that map directly to fast JavaScript constructs.
+There's no persistent data structure or seq operation in sight and the advanced compiled source reflects that.

-Without a doubt, I am a firm advocate of functional programming, but unlike the various puritans you might encounter in the wild, I don't find that is the right tool for all problems especially when performance is absolutely critical.

-The sleight of hand that Clojure has pulled is to make functional programming so fun and attractive that it's unusual to see Clojure code that isn't largely functional.

-But there are of many kinds of interactive applications one might right for which functional technique may simply not provide the best tool.
+So how I am able to achieve this kind of performance from a language that is so much higher level than JavaScript?

+So isn't this cheating?
+To a functional purist maybe, but then they're probably OK with abysmal framerates.
+The big takeaway here is that *local mutation is ok*.
+Clojure supports this whopping great idea in the notion of transients.
+We often want to construct some value as quickly as possible - if it doesn't escape does it matter? *No*.

+Notch's original code has quite a bit of global mutation, as it turns out it all of it unnecessary.
+For example the procedural texture and block generation both operate on a global mutable array - this is unnecessary.
+Now instead we have functions that return the populated arrays - we shifted our thinking away from bashing on arrays to functions that might bash internally but return values intended to be used in an immutable way.

+Surprisingly even the global `pixels` object is unnecessary.
+We can allocate this internally in `render-minecraft!`.
+The cost of allocating a 424X240 ImageData object is completely dwarfed by the work done in `render-minecraft!`.

 Clojure fortunately doesn't close all the pathway to performance, like Standard ML before it, Clojure provides.